University of Canterbury

 The University of Canterbury (Te Whare Wānanga o Waitaha) is a public research university based in Christchurch, New Zealand.
 It was founded in 1873 as Canterbury College, the first constituent college of the University of New Zealand.
-It is New Zealand's second-oldest university, after the University of Otago, which was founded four years earlier, in 1869.
+It is New Zealand's second-oldest university.

 Its original campus was in the Christchurch Central City, but in 1961 it became an independent university and began moving out of its original neo-Gothic buildings, which were re-purposed as the Christchurch Arts Centre.
 The move was completed on 1 May 1975 and the university now operates its main campus in the Christchurch suburb of Ilam.

 The university offers bachelors, masters, and doctoral degrees in, among others, Arts, Commerce, Education (physical education), Fine Arts, Forestry, Health Sciences, Law, Criminal Justice, Music, Social Work, Speech and Language Pathology, Sports Coaching and Teaching.

 History

 Canterbury College, 1873–1960

 On 16 June 1873, the university was founded in the centre of Christchurch as Canterbury College, the first constituent college of the University of New Zealand and was funded by the then Canterbury Provincial Council.
 It became the second institution in New Zealand providing tertiary-level education (following the University of Otago, established in 1869), and the fourth in Australasia.
 It was founded on the basis of the Oxbridge college system, but it differed from Oxbridge in that it admitted female students from its foundation.
 Its foundation professors arrived in 1874, namely, Charles Cook (Mathematics, University of Melbourne, St John's College, Cambridge), Alexander Bickerton (Chemistry and Physics, School of Mining, London), and John Macmillan Brown (University of Glasgow, Balliol College, Oxford).
 A year later the first lectures began and in 1875 the first graduations took place.
 In 1880, Helen Connon was the first woman to graduate from the college, and in 1894, Āpirana Ngata became the first Māori-born student to graduate with a degree.
 The School of Art was founded in 1882, followed by the faculties of Arts, Science, Commerce, and Law in 1921, and Mental, Moral, and Social Sciences in 1924.
 The Students' Union, now known as the University of Canterbury Students Association, was founded in 1929 operating out of the Arts Centre of Christchurch Old Student Union Building, and the first edition of the student magazine Canta was published in 1930.
 In 1933, the name changed from Canterbury College to Canterbury University College.